rmhorton/DAGnabit/layout_editor/readme.md

 * User-specified fonts (some journals are picky about fonts in figures)
 * Alternative styles (black and white vs color; DoodleBUGS style, etc.)
 * User control of attributes like line and stroke thickness, since these depend on how big the figure will be (smaller figures may need relatively thicker lines).
-Or maybe this is just a matter of appropriate zooming before exporting?
-* Support for decision trees (including style, e.g, end nodes as left-pointing triangles).
+* Support for decision trees (including semantic style, e.g, decision nodes as squares, chance nodes as circles, end nodes as left-pointing triangles).
 * (?)
 Recreate DoodleBUGS